 - Cleaners, Disinfectants, and Deodorizers – A number of commercial chemicals used in crime scene cleanup and some companies have their own propriety products or blends.
 Certain chemicals are best at treating specific pathogens.

 Common Questions about the Crime Scene Cleanup Process

 Crime scene cleanup may take a few hours or several days depending on the extent of the contamination.
 As a result, your biohazard cleanup contractor will explain the timeline for your situation.

 The cost of crime scene cleanup depends on the extent of the contamination as well as the amount of restoration required.
 The national average ranges from $150 to $300 per hour.

 Most policies offered by larger insurers will cover the cost of crime scene cleanup.
 However, it is best to review your policy or speak to your agent before filing a claim.

 Can I Clean Up a Crime Scene Myself?

-No, you should never attempt to clean up a crime scene in your own due to the risk of infection.
+No, you should never attempt to clean up a crime scene on your own because there is a significant risk of infection.
 Household cleaners are not effective at killing all pathogens.
 Always call a qualified crime scene cleaner to properly address the situation.

 Can a Regular Cleaning Company Cleanup a Crime Scene?

 As with do-it-yourself cleaning, cleaning companies are not equipped to clean up a crime scene.
-Even with commercial cleaners and disinfectants, they are not training in properly handling and disposing of biohazardous materials.
+Above all, they are not training in properly handling and disposing of biohazardous materials.